polymercreative/SBS-Alpha-Packer/README.md

 To process your files:

 1. Place all `.mov` files you wish to convert into the `Input` directory.
-2. Run either `SBS-Alpha-h264.bat` or `SBS-Alpha-h265.bat` as an administrator to begin the conversion process.
-3. The script will check for necessary dependencies (FFmpeg and Chocolatey) and install or update them if required.
+2. Run the `.bat` file that fits your needs, such as `SBS-Alpha-h264.bat` or `SBS-Alpha-h265.bat`.
-4. All files in the `Input` folder will be processed and the outputs will be saved in the `Output` folder, preserving the original file names.
+3. All files in the `Input` folder will be processed and the outputs will be saved in the `Output` folder, preserving the original file names.

-## Dependencies (Installed Automatically)
+## Dependencies (Installed During Setup)

 The scripts require the following dependencies:

+- Curl: Used to install Chocolatey package manager from a URL.
+This is included in versions of Windows 10 or 11 starting at 1803.
+- Chocolatey: For installing and updating FFmpeg on Windows.
 - FFmpeg: For video processing.
-- Chocolatey: For installing and updating FFmpeg on Windows.

-If these dependencies are not installed, the scripts will attempt to install them automatically.
+If these dependencies are not installed, the setup script will attempt to install them automatically.

 ## Notes

-- The conversion maintains the original resolution and aspect ratio of the input files.
-- The `SBS-Alpha-h264.bat` script uses the H.264 codec with a CRF of 18 for high-quality output.
+- The `SBS-Alpha-h264.bat` script uses H.264 codec, and will double your input video width.
-- The `SBS-Alpha-h265.bat` script uses the H.265 codec with a default bitrate setting for efficient compression.
+- The `SBS-Alpha-h265.bat` script uses H.265 (HEVC) codec, and will double your input video width.
+- The `SBS-Alpha-Anamorphic-h264` script uses H.264 codec, and squashes the input video to maintain the original video width.
+- The `SBS-Alpha-Anamorphic-h265` script uses H.265 (HEVC) codec, and squashes the input video to maintain the original video width.